-Under the Drugs Payment Scheme (DPS) an individual or family will pay no more than €80 each calendar month for:
+You can apply for a Drugs Payment Scheme (DPS) card if you or your family pay more than €80 a month for:

 - approved prescribed drugs and medicines